nerfstudio-project/nerfstudio/docs/nerfology/methods/splat.md

 Nerfstudio uses [gsplat](https://github.com/nerfstudio-project/gsplat) as its gaussian rasterization backend, an in-house re-implementation which is designed to be more developer friendly.
 This can be installed with `pip install gsplat`.
 The associated CUDA code will be compiled the first time gsplat is executed.
 Some users with PyTorch 2.0 have experienced issues with this, which can be resolved by either installing gsplat from source, or upgrading torch to 2.1.

 ### Data
-Gaussian spltting works much better if you initialize it from pre-existing geometry, such as SfM points from COLMAP.
+Gaussian splatting works much better if you initialize it from pre-existing geometry, such as SfM points from COLMAP.
 COLMAP datasets or datasets from `ns-process-data` will automatically save these points and initialize gaussians on them.
 Other datasets currently do not support initialization, and will initialize gaussians randomly.
 Initializing from other data inputs (i.e. depth from phone app scanners) may be supported in the future.

 Because the method trains on *full images* instead of bundles of rays, there is a new datamanager in `full_images_datamanager.py` which undistorts input images, caches them, and provides single images at each train step.